visualopsholdings/tinylogo/README.md

 can see some cool code that takes this LOGO program:

 ```
+to ON
+  dhigh 13
+end
+to OFF
+  dlow 13
+end
 to FLASH
   ON WAIT 100 OFF WAIT 1000
 end